tankalasreekar/Cotton-Wool-Spots-Extraction/README.md

   <li>Plotting the cotton wool spots on the original image.</li>
   <li>Results may not be completely accurate.
 Some non-CWS spots may be detected as CWS also.</li>
 </ol>

+<b>Things to Note:</b> </br>
+* The fundus images have only cotton wool spots present in them but no other abnormalities